 Saying Goodbye to Geoffrey and Our Matoke Tours Safari

 He really made our 20th anniversary trip truly special.
 If you are planning to travel to Uganda and need a guide, Geoffrey Katende is your man.
-We highly recommend both Geoffrey as a tour guide and Matoke Tours for making all the arrangements for an unforgettable trip to Uganda.
+We highly recommend both Geoffrey as a tour guide and Matoke Tours for making all the arrangements for an unforgettable road trip in Uganda.

 1. A Ugandan tourist visa is free if you have an Irish passport.